Domiciliary Care Allowance (DCA) is a monthly payment for a child aged under

 Reviews and appeals

-If your application is refused on medical grounds, you may submit additional
+If your application is refused, you may submit additional information and

-Assessor.
-If you are not satisfied with the outcome of this review, or wish to
+warranted.
+If you are not satisfied with the outcome of this review or wish to

-appeal on other grounds, you can appeal the decision to the Social Welfare Appeals
+appeal directly without a review, you can appeal to the independent Social

 The Domiciliary Care Allowance rate is €309.50 per month.